 Forgiveness does not mean ignoring the offense or acting as though it didn’t happen.

-Forgiveness is when the offended party bears the consequences of the offense, allowing the offender to avoid those consequences.
+Forgiveness is when the offended party bears the consequences of the offense.

 We see this in action in many aspects of life, such as in: